SEIR-1003/u3_hw_express_review/README.md

 ### Objective
 Lets take our backend and middleware knowledge and create some real world applications.
-You will be building up a mock version of the API that you used for your P2 in Express.
-As you know _Not All API's Are Not Created Equal_ , Show us how you can better the API.
+You will be building up a _MOCK VERSION_ of the API that you used for P2 in Express.
+As you know _**Not All API's Are Not Created Equal**_, Show us how you can make it better.

 ___
 ### :pencil2:Requirements